Gestational diabetes is a temporary form of diabetes that occurs during pregnancy when the body stops producing or responding to insulin adequately.

 - attending regular health checkups during pregnancy

-Women who develop gestational diabetes during pregnancy are more likely to develop type 2 diabetes later in life.
+Women who develop gestational diabetes during pregnancy are

 The baby also has an increased risk of being overweight or developing type 2 diabetes at an older age.

 Women who have had gestational diabetes should seek to achieve a healthy weight following their pregnancy.
 Eating a balanced diet, exercising regularly, and speaking to a dietitian can help.